webfactory/WebfactoryHttpCacheBundle/README.md

 It provides the ```ReplaceWithNotModifiedResponse``` annotation for your controller actions.
 This annotation can be parameterised with Voters, one for each of the underlying ressources that overall determine the last modified date for the response.
+If the client request contains an appropriate if-not-modified-since header, the execution of the controller action will be skipped and an empty response with a 304 Not Modified status code will be sent.
+If your Voters are fast, this can improve your performance greatly.

-By extracting the "last modified date of a ressource" parts into small, reusable Voters, it helps to keep the controller clean and redundance-free.
-Compare for yourself a controller handling all by itself:
+By encouraging to extract the "last modified date of a ressource" parts into small, reusable Voters, the bundle helps to keep controllers clean and redundance-free.
+Compare for yourself a controller taking care of a 304 Not Modified response by itself:

 ```php
 <?php